voxel51/fiftyone-teams-app-deploy/docker/README.md

 FiftyOne Teams v1.6 introduces the Central Authentication Service (CAS), which includes a new
 [Super Admin UI](https://docs.voxel51.com/teams/pluggable_auth.html#super-admin-ui)
-for deployment-wide authentication configurations when using [`internal` authentication mode][internal-auth-mode].
+for deployment-wide authentication configurations.

 The FiftyOne Teams Super Admin UI is disabled when `FIFTYONE_AUTH_MODE` is set to `legacy`.

+## Table of Contents

 <!-- toc -->